kabk/go-theses-17-manus-nijhoff/src/writings/chapter-filter-troubles.md

 <iframe width="1280" height="720" src="https://www.youtube.com/embed/2VdNHiqOi2M?rel=0" frameborder="0" allowfullscreen></iframe>

 REN:
 Yeah, but it does what you want.
 You can't always judge a tool just on the looks or user-friendliness.
-The people making that stiuff usually do it on their own time and without any payment from anyone!
+The people making that stuff usually do it on their own time and without any payment from anyone!
 This dude is focussing on the essentials to keep it working.
 If you think about it, it's kind of amazing.
 He's like a little David against Facebook Goliath.
-It's fucking DIY!

 OPT:
-No, I think I'll give up on it.
+No, I think I'd never use that.
+User experience is key.
 It takes me too much time to manually add the list items.
 I want someone or something to do that for me.
-It shouldn't be that hard, right?
+I use another tool called Detox[^detox] when I want to work.
+It fills my feed with news from selected sources so when I do flip over to Facebook, I won't get distracted by the daily food-shot of my neighbour.

+GON:
+You gotta love these efforts, right?
+Hail the clumsy solutions, the hacks and stooges.

 REN:
-I'm not too sure about that.
-I don't think this guy has a big team or a lot of resources to develop it as professionally as a Silicon Valley startup would.
-But in that is a lot of value, this person is an idealist.
+I like the F.B.
+Purity more than Detox.
+Detox seems cool but only works as a replacement.
+Purity let's you customize the entire feed.
 It's underground and independent.

-GON:
-I love this solution, it's clumsy and perfect.
-Hail the clumsy solutions, the hacks and stooges.
-'Cause this is still showing the cracks in the pavement, right?
-Still showing that people notice that they aren't in control, and this is one way of taking it back, even when it is just a bit.
+Funny though, that also while a lot of parties try to make a profit online, there are so many free solutions to the problems that come with that.
+And the design solutions that used to be clumsy have become slick-looking.
+As the corporate internet grows more professional, so do its counter-movements.

 [^pacer]: Public Access to Court Electronic Records

+[^manifesto]: Aaron Swartz, Guerilla Open Access Manifesto, [https://ia600808.us.archive.org/17/items/GuerillaOpenAccessManifesto/Goamjuly2008.pdf](https://ia600808.us.archive.org/17/items/GuerillaOpenAccessManifesto/Goamjuly2008.pdf)

 [^blog]: Aaron Swartz, _Sociology or Anthropology_, [http://www.aaronsw.com/weblog/socvanthro](http://www.aaronsw.com/weblog/socvanthro)